Public transport travel card for asylum seekers

 If you are part of a couple or a family, the primary applicant will get one card for themselves and one for each eligible person linked to the claim, such as their partner, children, or other dependents.

-Living in initial or contingency accommodation
+Living in Mears accommodation in Belfast

-Living in dispersal accommodation outside Belfast
+Living in Mears accommodation outside Belfast

 Using your iLink travel card